Magnetic field draping around clumpy high-velocity clouds in galactic halo: Methodology

 \subsection{Clump identification}

 In this paper, we frequently refer to ``clumps'' in a cloud.
 These clumps are dense structures identified using the FellWalker algorithm (\citealt{Berry_2015}) implemented in the {\sc CUPID} package (\citealt{Berry_2007}).
 The algorithm identifies clumps based on the gradients in the 3D density distribution.
-We use any cells with their density higher than twice the density of the halo gas for the clump finding.
+We use any cells with densities higher than twice the density of the halo gas for the clump finding.
 If a dip connecting two clumps is smaller than 30 times the halo gas density, the two clumps are considered as one.
 We reject clumps with smaller than four cells along one of the axes in order to avoid clumps that are marginally resolved given the spatial resolution of the simulations.
 We refer interested readers to \citet{Berry_2015} for detailed descriptions of the algorithm.
-The total number of individual clumps identified is on the order of dozens in the fiducial model when it is reasonably evolved from the initial condition.
+The total number of individual clumps identified is on the order of dozens in the fiducial MC model when it is reasonably evolved from the initial condition.
 The number changes over time and models.
-We discuss these aspects in Section \ref{sec:3}.